 About the Program

 The accelerated program is offered in addition to our standard B.S.N program in Rapid City.
 The accelerated B.S.N. program at our Rapid City site, which we also offer in Aberdeen and Sioux Falls, is designed for students who have completed a bachelor's degree in any field and wish to obtain a B.S.N.
 The program takes 12 months to complete and starts once a year.
 At the Rapid City site, the program starts in January.
 Students take coursework and participate in lecture, on-campus labs and clinical rotations in Rapid City and surrounding communities.
-Classes meet in the Monument Health Sciences building at 1011 11th St. in Rapid City.
+Students take coursework and participate in lecture, on-campus labs and clinical rotations in Rapid City and surrounding communities.
+Classes meet at Black Hills State University, Rapid City campus.
+Simulation skills lab and simulation experiences are held at the Monument Health Sciences building.

 Before applying to the accelerated B.S.N. program, you must: